 Zero spread with trade along the Silk Road to China & the Islamic world.
 The Arabic mathematician Muhammad Al-Khwarizmi introduced zero to Islamic world in the DCCCs.
 He continued to develop the number system throughout his life.
 To this day our number system is referred to as the Hindu Arabic system in honour of its inventors.

-The invention of the printing press in the 1450s then meant that the use of the Hindu Arabic number system became more widespread.
+The invention of the printing press in the 1450s (by the guy in the graphic – Johannes Gutenberg) meant the use of the Hindu Arabic number system became even more widespread.

-Over the coming centuries European powers conquered lands all over the world and they took their number system with them.
-This is why you use the numbers you use today.
+Over the coming centuries European powers conquered lands all over the world and they took the zero all over the world.

 Back to the Roman Numerals Lessons